London - The promise in my email to my dear friend Gaynor couldn’t have been more clear: “Let’s make a date to talk tomorrow - I’ll be at home.”

 Just as I feel strange if I don’t speak to my parents at least every other day, so I expect my daughter to call me.

-But the insidious four-letter word crops up again and again in letters from parents who regret the fact their children aren’t in touch enough, even if they live relatively nearby.
+But the insidious four-letter word crops up again and again in letters from parents who regret the fact their children aren’t in touch enough, even if they live relatively near.

 Does she text out of choice?
-More likely she dreads her “busy” son sounding impatient if she happens to phone when he’s cleaning his golf clubs or playing games on his iPad.
+More likely she dreads her “busy” son sounding impatient if she happens to phone when he’s cleaning his golf clubs, playing games on his iPad or whatever.

-I suspect the brief text exchanges suit her son, since then he won’t have to listen to mom going on about how she misses dad or her boring chat about the weather.
+I suspect the brief text exchanges suit her son, since then he won’t have to listen to Mom going on about how she misses Dad or her boring chat about the weather and the weeds.

-His conscience is clear because he’s been in touch, hasn’t he?
-Keeping in touch is the bizarre modern imperative (all those Tweets!), yet we keep people at arm’s length.
+His conscience is clear because - hey! - he’s been in touch, hasn’t he?
+Keeping in touch is the bizarre modern imperative (all those tweets!), yet we keep people at arm’s length.

 If you know your friend’s marriage has broken up, do you pick up the phone to call her - and expose yourself to all her anger, pain and sadness?
 Face up to the break in the voice, the silences, the tears?

-In the 1980s, a British Telecom ad starred Maureen Lipman as Beattie, who discovered the usefulness of phoning ahead to buy a washing machine or confirm a date, but also to console a grandson over poor exam results.
+In the Eighties, a famous British Telecom ad campaign starred the fabulous Maureen Lipman as Beattie, who discovered the usefulness of phoning ahead to buy a washing machine or confirm a date, but also to console a grandson over bad exam results.

 It was a warm message, continued later by Bob Hoskins, who twinkled: “It’s good to talk.”